impulseenhanced/impulse/README.md

+© 2i games.
+All rights reserved.
+All trademarks are property of their respective owners in the UK and other countries.
-© 2i games & vanilla Studios.
+© vanilla Studios.
 All rights reserved.
 All trademarks are property of their respective owners in the UK and other countries.

 # Welcome to impulse: Enhanced
 impulse: Enhanced is a project that aims to maintain & expand impulse Framework, by adding new features, code optimization, and many other things.